TOMToolkit/tom_base/docs/observing/customize_ocs_facility.rst

     class Instrument1ObservationForm(OCSFullObservationForm):
         def __init__(self, *args, **kwargs):
             super().__init__(*args, **kwargs)
-            # The init method is where we will define fields, since their field names are
+            # The init method is where you will define fields, since the field names are
             # set based on the number of configurations and instrument configurations our
             # form supports.
 You can also remove base fields here if you don't want them
             # in your form.